Jake36999/Agent_backend/README.md

 ## LM Studio API Setup

 > Important: Do not commit API tokens.
-Keep local startup commands in a personal file such as `backend\start-local-daemon.ps1`, and make sure it is ignored by Git.
+Keep local startup commands in a personal file such as `backend/start-local-daemon.ps1` or `backend/start-local-daemon.sh`, and make sure it is ignored by Git.

 ### Step 1 — Obtain an LM Studio API Token